aventide/resume-pdf-generator-cli/README.md

 ## Usage

+If using directly within a dev environment:

 `npm run start <PATH_TO_JSON_FILE>`

 Edit the fields in the JSON file, making copies of lines where desired.
 Then run the command above to generate a PDF.

+If using as a standalone executable:

+`npm run build:native` or one of the specific build scripts for your OS

+After retrieving the executable from the `dist` folder, run:
+`./resume-generate <PATH_TO_JSON_FILE>` assuming you are using the native executable.

 You can see examples of a JSON file with specifically-named fields (for positioning content in the PDF) in the `example-json` directory.